H4 EAD Renewal Cost and Processing Time in 2026

 The short answer: only partially, and only through specific circumstances.

-Bundling with H-1B premium processing: If your spouse's employer files the H-1B extension or amendment with premium processing (I-129, $2,965 fee), and you file your H4 and EAD simultaneously, there is a reasonable chance USCIS will adjudicate the H4 cases around the same time.
-This is not guaranteed, but it is the most practical workaround available.
+Bundling with H-1B premium processing: If your spouse's employer files a genuine H-1B extension or amendment with premium processing (I-129, $2,965 fee), and you file your H4 and EAD in coordination with it where current instructions permit, USCIS may adjudicate the H4 cases around the same time.
+This is not guaranteed, and the I-129's 15-business-day service applies only to the eligible petition.

 Standalone I-765 premium processing: Not available for H4 EAD category c26.
 This option does not exist.